qlspanda17/qlspanda17/README.md

-- 👋 Hi.....
-- 👀 I’m interested in chess, programming, sport
-- 🌱 I’m currently learning computer science
+  👋 Hi, I’m interested in chess, programming, and sports.
+I’m currently learning computer science.
-- 📫 How to reach me : sonypame11@gmail.com
+  📫 How to reach me: sonypame15@gmail.com
-- ⚡ Fun fact: ....

 <!---
 qlspanda17/qlspanda17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.